 (3) not to have been claimed by any person asserting ownership; and

-(4) not to have shown by normal record checking procedures to be owned by any person.
+(4) not to have been shown by normal record checking procedures to be owned by any person.
 (66-1-4.1 NMSA 1978)

 12-1-3 ACCESS AISLE.
-“Access Aisle” means a space designed to allow a person with a significant mobility limitation to safely exit and enter a motor vehicle that is immediately adjacent to a designated parking space for persons with significant mobility limitations and that may be common to two such parking spaces of at least sixty inches in width or, if the parking space is designed for van accessibility, ninety-six inches in width, and clearly marked and maintained with blue striping, and after January 1, 2011 the words “NO PARKING” in capital letters, each of which shall be at least one foot high and at least two inches wide, placed at the rear of the access aisle so as to be close to where an adjacent vehicle’s rear tires would be placed (66-1-4.1 NMSA 1978).
+“Access Aisle” means a space designed to allow a person with a significant mobility limitation to safely exit and enter a motor vehicle that is immediately adjacent to a designated parking space for persons with significant mobility limitation and that may be common to two such parking spaces of at least sixty inches in width or, if the parking space is designed for van accessibility, ninety-six inches in width, and clearly marked and maintained with blue striping, and after January 1, 2011 the words “NO PARKING” in capital letters, each of which shall be at least one foot high and at least two inches wide, placed at the rear of the access aisle so as to be close to where an adjacent vehicle’s rear tires would be placed (66-1-4.1 NMSA 1978).

 12-1-4 ACTUAL EMPTY WEIGHT.
 “Actual Empty Weight” means the weight of a vehicle without a load.
 (66-1-4.1 NMSA 1978)